Friday, August 1, 2025

 Conversely, I was swimming with my stepdaughter in big surf one day and she got caught in a riptide.
 She wasn’t a strong swimmer, and I didn’t want her to be alone, so I followed her out.
 She was besides herself due to the lack of control and distance building from the shore.
 I calmed her down as we tread water and asked her calmly what she thought we should do.
 She wanted to swim to an adjacent jetty and climb out.
 We looked at the jetty and saw big waves cashing violently on it so that was out of the question.
 I told her it was a rip current that would eventually dissipate and let us go in deeper water, but we couldn’t fight it.

-After freshman year of high school, I reported to our summer swim Club on the Great South Bay for our first practice in our new, fast, saltwater pool.
+After freshman year of high school, I reported to our summer swim Club on the Great South Bay for our first practice.
+There was a new saltwater swimming pool built between the docks of the bay and the nautical Clubhouse and lawn.
 After practice I walked past the women’s locker room on the canal and out swung my old fiend Gina Sweeny in a bright yellow homemade polka dot bikini.
-I didn’t recognize her out of her one-piece racing suit and she swung her hips that could sink ships and brand knew tips, way up firm and high, like most young women know how to do, instinctually, like holding a baby on their hip.
-I had been in a carpool with Gina for years and knew she was crazy and funny, the best swimmer in the Club and exactly 10 months younger than me, when that was import and in swimming and life.
+I didn’t recognize her out of her one-piece racing suit and she swung her hips that could sink ships, and brand knew tips way up firm and high, like most young women know how to do, instinctually, like holding a baby on their hip.
+I had been in a carpool with Gina for years and knew she was crazy and funny, the best swimmer in the Club and exactly 10 months younger than me, when that was import in swimming and life.
 Swimmers are not like racehorses, all born on Jan 1.
 This woman Regina was all new to me and I was coming of the age where I would appreciate it.
+She was an athletic Goldie Hawn with a butterfly upper body and strong legs.
 Va va va boom.
-Wasting no time, for if you snooze you lose, I asked her to go for a swim, and we spent the rest of the day playing water ballet and swimming thru each other’s legs blowing bubbles and laughing innocently.
-We would spend the next four years together swimming and sailing and going back behind the boats to smooch.
-I moved away from Gina to landlocked Indiana and worse yet, Utah.
+Wasting no time, for if you snooze you lose, I asked her to go for a swim, and we spent the rest of the day playing water ballet and swimming through each other’s legs blowing bubbles and laughing innocently.
+We would spend the next four years growing up together swimming and sailing and going back behind the boats to smooch.
+She loved Cat Stephens, Winnie the Pooh and me, not necessarily in that order.
+We all love something.
+I eventually grew up and moved away from Gina to landlocked Indiana and worse yet, Utah.
 All the kids still swim and sing:

 Gina Sweeny had a ten-foot weenie,